-Table 1 Budget(Figure created by the group)
+Budget

 The graph below shows how the cost for each item differed between the estimated values and the actual prices that the group paid for.
 The group estimated the project to cost $513 dollars and the price that the group have come up with is $531.37.
 Judging from the difference between the numbers, the group believe that the group had budgeted the project wisely and used the money as effectively as possible without any waste to unnecessary items.